arundeep78/arctic_sea_ice/Readme.md

 **NONE: None of these are developed to be production ready applications.
 Just for education purposes.**

 # Configuration and run
+## From local machine
-- use requirements.txt (pip) or environments,.yml(conda) to setup flask environment.
+- use requirements.txt (pip) or environments.yml(conda) to setup flask environment.
 - To run from VS Code
   - make sure that .vscode/settings.json points to the correct python.
   - Check .vscode/launch.json for settingsif you have changed any file name.
   - Run the envoronment in VS code by selecting the correct configuration
 - To run from commond prompt
   - make sure that current working directory is root directory of this application
-  - Set the FLASK_APP="webapp" in your python virtual environment.
+  - Set the FLASK_APP="webapp.py" in your python virtual environment.
-    - For powershell - $env:FLASK_APP="webapp"
+    - For powershell - $env:FLASK_APP="webapp.py"
-    - For windows cmd - set FLASK_APP="webapp"
+    - For windows cmd - set FLASK_APP="webapp.py"
-    - For unix/MacOS - export set FLASK_APP="webapp"
+    - For unix/MacOS - export set FLASK_APP="webapp.py"
+    -
+## As a docker container
+- It is also possible to run the application as docker container.
+- However, some changes need to be done to make the /siage route working as this view relies on data from another script to be available
+- make below changes
+  - uncomment below lines in csutils.py > get_sia_fnames
+    - #local_img_path = "./nsidc/imgs/"
+    - #local_nc_path = "./nsidc/data/"
+- Build docker container
+- Run docker container with volume mount as
+  - docker run -p 5000:5000 --name sia --mount type=**bind**,source=**d:/[path to directories]**,target=/app/nsidc [image name]

 # Application endpoints